 Our support involves working in partnership with colleges and students’ associations to develop their representative structures and further promote the student voice to enhance its impact on the quality of learning and teaching.

 Our team of Development Consultants are assigned as key contacts for each college, to work with them and help them achieve their objectives.
-During 2016/17 we have introduced 'Annual Support Visits' for colleges, to begin mapping out and planning activities, with a view to providing consultancy on potential new areas of collaborative work that are identified by colleges.
+During 2016/17 we introduced 'Annual Support Visits' for colleges, to enable us to map out and plan activities, with a view to providing consultancy to meet the needs identified by colleges.

 Some of our key areas of work include: